Easier to use than @RISK, more features

 Download ModelRisk Basic for free

-and only 1/3 of the cost
+and less than half of the cost

 A wide range of problems are typically evaluated using Microsoft Excel.
 These include financial models, sales forecasts and cost estimates, but there are many other types of problems for which a spreadsheet modeling environment is also suited.
 An Excel model will only provide a single estimate of the outcome being modeled so it is common practice to use a risk analysis Excel add-in that performs a Monte Carlo simulation to assess the uncertainty around the results.